 If you’ve seen rodents in your home, you may be wondering what kinds of rodents are infesting your property.
-Rodents like roof rats, the Norway rat, the Polynesian rat and the common house mouse are all quite prevalent in Hawaii, and it’s not surprising to find that a group of these rodents may have chosen your home as their new home.
-If food and water is present, and they can find an area to build a safe and protected nest, your home will make the perfect new habitat for these rodents.
+Telling the difference between a mouse vs rat is quite simple; rats are larger while mice are typically much smaller.
+Rodents like roof rats, the Norway rat, the Polynesian rat and the common house mouse are all quite prevalent in Hawaii and it’s not surprising to find that a group of these rodents may have chosen your home as their new home.
+If food and water is present and they can find an area to build a safe and protected nest, your home will make the perfect new habitat for these mice and rats.

 Do you have a family of rodents in your home?
 If so, here is some information to help you identify what kind of rodent you have living in your house!

 The roof rat (rattus rattus) is a medium to large bodied rat, ranging from 5 to 7 inches long, with a long and slender tail that is longer than the length of the rat’s body.
 These rats can range in color from gray to black with grey to white underside.
 They have sharp noses with large eyes and ears and are considered excellent climbers.
 They will nest in the attics of buildings, trees and abandoned burrows of other rats.